Zeeshanunique/government_sample/README.md

 - The shadcn/ui team for their excellent component library
 - Next.js team for the robust framework
 - Government digital service standards from around the world that inspired this template
+- The open source NLP community for translation tools and resources